azavea/nasa-hyperspectral/prototypes/nextflow/adr-0002-nextflow.md

 Along with the `workflow` descirption DSL `Nextflow` provides an abtraction over [executors](https://www.nextflow.io/docs/latest/executor.html). `Executor` is the component that determines the system where a pipeline process is run and supervises its execution.
 The executor provides an abstraction between the pipeline processes and the underlying execution system.
 This allows you to write the pipeline functional logic independently from the actual processing platform.

-In other words the same `Nextflow` pipeline can be launched in a different execution environment (local, local docker, aws batch, k8s, etc) only with minimal configuration changes.
+In other words the same `Nextflow` pipeline can be launched in a different execution environment (local, local docker, aws batch, k8s, etc) with minimal configuration changes only.

 ## Solution